-Congress passed a bill approving a re-funding of the PPP and EIDL programs under the CARES Act on Thursday, April 23, and President Trump signed the bill on Friday, April 24, 2020.
-The SBA will open up its systems to accept new applications.
+In late December 2020, Congress passed a bill approving a re-funding of the PPP and EIDL programs under the CARES Act.
+President Biden signed an application deadline extension on March 30, 2021.
+The new application deadline is March 31, 2021.

-There will be overwhelming demand (as in the first round) and the ~$250 billion main pot of funding will likely be spoken for within days or even hours.
+There will be overwhelming demand (as in the first and second rounds) and the ~$300 billion main pot of funding will likely be spoken for within weeks.
 Due to the stipulations of the second round of funding, an additional $60 billion in funds that can only be distributed via a specific subset of lenders (intended to reach a wider variety of businesses) will likely last a bit longer.
 However, be sure to apply quickly as the new deadline is now March 31, 2021.

-The package contains roughly $310 billion to replenish the Paycheck Protection Program (PPP), including $60 billion that must be routed through lenders that serve hard-to-reach or minority groups, an additional $10 billion for the EIDL grant program, as well as an additional $50 billion for the Small Business Administration’s disaster relief fund for disaster/economic injury loans, in addition to allowing agricultural/rural businesses access to these types of funds.
+The April 2020 package contained roughly $310 billion to replenish the Paycheck Protection Program (PPP), including $60 billion that must be routed through lenders that serve hard-to-reach or minority groups, an additional $10 billion for the EIDL grant program, as well as an additional $50 billion for the Small Business Administration’s disaster relief fund for disaster/economic injury loans, in addition to allowing agricultural/rural businesses access to these types of funds.

-Since there is such a huge demand for emergency funding from America’s small businesses, we are hopeful that congress will approve a third round of funding as well.
+Since there is such a huge demand for emergency funding from America’s small businesses, we expect that President Biden will approve at least one more round of funding in 2021 as well.